JoeSiu/sdsandbox/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vS7hcChmkJw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The car seems to be able to detect features from the simulator in real life and is able to turn left when close to the blue wall, however, for the second turn, the result are less ideal, instead of a sharp left turn, the car performs a gentle left turn, making it go off the intended paths and crashes at the end.
+The car seems to be able to detect features from the simulator in real life and is able to turn left when close to the blue wall, however, for the second corner, the result are less ideal, instead of a sharp left turn, the car performs a gentle left turn, making it go off the intended paths and crashes at the end.

 ### Version 2 (dynamic lighting)